amrit734/expense-tracker/README.md

 - Sorting - Transaction records may be sorted based on various criteria
 - Filter By Date - Transaction records may be filtered by date
 - Category Selection - Categories may be assigned to transactions
-- Monthly Summary - Monthly summary of expenses can be displayed
+- Summary - Summary of expenses can be displayed
 - Export Data - Records may be downloaded in the form of a CSV file.

 Instructions